Filestore has the following known issues.

-If your client is a Compute Engine VM, follow the instructions at Migrating a VM and make changes to only the Subnetwork field and select a subnet that does not overlap with that of the Filestore instance.
+If your client is a Compute Engine VM, follow the instructions at Migrating a VM and change only the Subnetwork field.
+For this field, select a subnet that does not overlap with the IP range of the Filestore instance.

 If you don't explicitly configure the Cloud Router to advertise the IP address of the Filestore instance, attempting to mount over a VPN results in an error: